Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 AKA: ?

-What It Looks Like: Again: ?
+What It Looks Like: Again, ?
 It has yet to turn up in a Marvel movie, at least by that name.
 It's most likely an orange gem, the largest of them all, which fits on the back of the gauntlet — not, as the others do, on the fingers.

 What It Does: In the comics, it grants its owner the ability to do lots of mystical things — trap souls in an artificial existence, see into a person's soul, etc. It's not known how closely the film will adhere to this.